pmq20/node-packer/node/deps/libsquash/README.md

 which is passed to `qsort` to sort the completed array.
 If this pointer is `NULL`, then the array is not sorted.

+### `squash_extract(fs, path)`

+Extracts the file `path` from `fs` to a temporary file inside the temporary folder.
+Upon successful completion the path of the extracted temporary file is returned.
+Otherwise, a value of `NULL` is returned and `errno` is set to the reason of the error.
+The returned path is referenced by an internal cache and must not be freed.

 ## Acknowledgment

 Thank you [Dave Vasilevsky](https://github.com/vasi) for the excellent work of squashfuse!